formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 ### Required

-- [ ] Filled out the "How to test" section in this PR if a UI change was made
+- [ ] Filled out the "How to test" section in this PR
 - [ ] Read [How we Code at Formbricks]([https://github.com/formbricks/formbricks/blob/main/CONTRIBUTING.md](https://formbricks.com/docs/contributing/how-we-code))
 - [ ] Self-reviewed my own code
 - [ ] Commented on my code in hard-to-understand bits